 Step 5: Reimbursements & picture proof

-Now you know how to buy prescription drugs overseas.
+Last thought on how to buy prescription drugs overseas

 - How to find a surgeon overseas

-- What a CAT scan cost an American in Thailand
+- What a CAT scan cost in Thailand